Dig092/final-year-project/MonsterRuntimeAgent/competitions/billion-word-imputation.md

 Given sentences with one word removed, create a model capable of inserting back the correct missing word at the correct location in the sentence.

-# Task
+# Evaluation Metric

 Levenshtein distance between submitted sentences and the original sentences.
+Top score for this task is 3.83875, we need to beat this score.

 # Submission Format